SuperMeerkat345/MeerJS/README.md

 # MeerJS
-Note: this library is in development and it is mostly me learning how to make a JS library.
+Note: this library is in development and it is mostly me learning how to make a JS library, check https://www.npmjs.com/package/meerjs for import.

 A JS library that optimizes javascript and fixes any annoyences that I have with this language.